kwonus/Quelle/Quelle-AVX.md

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Aaron".
 Likewise, it allows words to appear between "said" and "Miriam".

 Quelle is designed to be intuitive.
-It provides the ability to invoke Boolean logic for term-matching linguistic feature-matching.
+It provides the ability to invoke Boolean logic for term-matching and/or linguistic feature-matching.
 As we saw above, the pipe symbol ( | ) can be used to invoke an *OR* condition In effect, this invokes Boolean multiplication on the terms and features that compose the expression.

 The ampersand symbol can similarly be used to represent *AND* conditions upon terms.
 As an example. the English language contains words that can sometimes as a noun , and other times as a noun or other part-of-speech.
 To determine if the bible text contains the word "part" where it is used as a verb, we can issue this command:

 "part&/noun/"

 The SDK, provided by Digital-AV, has marked each word of the bible text for part-of-speech.
-With Quelle's rich syntax, make this type of search easy and intuitive.
+With Quelle's rich syntax, this type of search is easy and intuitive.

 Of course, part-of-speech expressions can also be used independently of the an AND condition, as follows: